Omaha North High School: History

+20th century

 After a start to construction in 1922 at North 31st and Ames Avenues was hampered by unexpected groundwater, the present North High School was completed in 1924 at North 36th Street and Ames Avenue.
 Located on four acres, North opened as an eighth through twelfth grade school in September 1924, and had 650 students its first year.
 The building's first principal was Edward E. McMillan, who served until 1942.
 The junior high students were moved to other schools by 1929.
 The school began winning district and state awards in academic and athletic competitions in 1926, and in 1932, North High earned the top place at a national debate competition.

 During World War II, 1,711 North graduates served in the United States military; 77 did not make it home.
 By 1945 the school's attendance doubled.
 In the late 1940s, the building was expanded to accommodate huge growth in the population of North Omaha.
 A music wing, cafeteria, gymnasium and more classrooms were added.
 The swimming pool was converted into a freshman study hall and library.
-In the late 1950s, the late E. E. McMillan was honored as the namesake of the nearby middle school, McMillan Magnet Center.
+In 1958, the late E. E. McMillan was honored as the namesake of the new nearby middle school, McMillan Magnet Center.

-Overcrowding began to become a problem in the 1960s, and by the 1970s, more than 2,400 students were enrolled.
+Overcrowding began to become a problem at North in the 1960s, and by the 1970s, more than 2,400 students were enrolled.
 The Omaha Public Schools initiated a desegregation plan in 1976, and in the 1980s, the temporary elimination of 9th grade at North led to decreased enrollment.
 North was designated a magnet school focused on math, science, and technology during that decade as well.
 In 1993, the school completed a $20 million renovation.
 Several nearby properties were bought and several additions expanded North's campus to its present twelve acres.
 The new student center and cafeteria, called the Viking Center, was heralded as a major development, along with a renovation of the library and new facilities that included a multipurpose physical education and athletics facility.